gregjopa/eg-cms/README.md

 The following Google Drive spreadsheet is public and has been published to the web: https://docs.google.com/spreadsheet/pub?key=0AhVgr8DOJUHsdHE1ajduUEhOaGpuV3VCQTdxV0lCYWc&gid=0

-Each sheet in this spreadsheet is for a single page in the cms.
+Each regular sheet in this spreadsheet is for a single page in the cms.
+The exception sheets are listed in the globalPages array.
+These global pages contain data that's meant to be displayed on multiple pages.

 ## Google Spreadsheets API